 Starting today, you can call any phone right from Gmail.
 Gmail voice and video chat from Google is a Skype killer, or a Skype killer wanna be.
 If you happened to be in the US and Canada, great news!
 Calls to the U.S. and Canada will be free for at least the rest of the year!
 I believe there is a quota (minutes or hours of calls) for each account.

-Calls to the U.S. and Canada will be free for at least the rest of the year and calls to other countries will be billed at our very low rates.
-We worked hard to make these rates really cheap (see comparison table) with calls to the U.K., France, Germany, China, Japan—and many more countries—for as little as $0.02 per minute.
+Calls to the U.S. and Canada will be free for at least the rest of the year and calls to other countries will be billed at their very low rates.
+They worked hard to make these rates really cheap (see comparison table) with calls to the U.K., France, Germany, China, Japan—and many more countries—for as little as $0.02 per minute.

 What is Google Voice?